MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-retrieve-the-body-of-a-message-in-compressed-rtf-and-convert.md

 ---

-# How to: Retrieve the Body of a Message in Compressed RTF and Convert It to Its Native Format
+# Retrieve the Body of a Message in Compressed RTF and Convert It to Its Native Format